esthermations/esthermations/README.md

 # Esther O'Keefe

 Hiya! 👋 I'm Esther.
-I'm a university dropout software and electronics engineer with a keen interest in strictly-regulated environments, be they constrained by performance, safety, finance, legislation, whatever.
+I'm a university dropout software and firmware engineer with a keen interest in strictly-regulated environments, be they constrained by performance, safety, finance, legislation, whatever.
 If it *needs* to work, I'm interested.